Approximate Vertex Enumeration: Numerical results

 \section{Numerical results}

 We present in this section numerical results for two examples of dimension $3$.
-In particular, we use them to compare the graph algorithm (GA) with the approximate double description method (ADDM).
+In particular, we use them to compare the shortcut algorithm (SCA) with the approximate double description method (ADDM).

-The graph algorithm was implemented using a {\em half-edge data structure}, also known as {\em doubly connected edge list}, see e.g. \cite{CompGeom}, in order to store the planar graph.
+The shortcut algorithm was implemented using a {\em half-edge data structure}, also known as {\em doubly connected edge list}, see e.g. \cite{CompGeom}, in order to store the planar graph.
 Most of the implementation is straightforward.
 To implement the second inner loop of Algorithm \ref{ga}, we iterate over the edges of the graph and store edges with one endpoint in $V_0$ and the other endpoint in $V_+$ in a queue.
 Then we remove an edge from the queue and walk around the incident face in order to insert new edges inside this face.
 If we meet a member of the queue we remove it from the queue.
 We repeat this procedure until the queue is empty.

 Both algorithms were implemented in Python.
 The computations were made on a desktop computer with 2,6 GHz CPU clock speed.
 The examples were generated by {\tt bensolve tools} \cite{bt, bt-paper}.

 \begin{example} Consider the linear image $P = \{M h \mid h \in H\}$ of a hypercube $H=[-1,1]\times ...\times [-1,1]$ of dimension $5^3=125$, where the linear mapping is given by the uniquely defined matrix $M \in \{-2,-1,0,1,2\}^{3 \times 125}$ with pairwise different columns.
 Figure \ref{ave_fig_2a} right shows (a good approximation of) the polytope. \end{example}